 2 ounces fresh tarragon leaves, carefully stemmed, rinsed, dried and leaves separated*

-In a salad bowl, add the parsley leaves, chives, tarragon leaves, and min leaves; toss to evenly coat the greens with the dressing.
-Taste
+In a salad bowl, add the parsley leaves, chives, tarragon leaves, and mint leaves; toss to evenly coat the greens with the dressing.
+Taste again for seasoning.

 Serve in small portions as an accompaniment to roast chicken or grilled or poached fish.